Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 A notable feature of the LKA is that you receive immediate feedback after submitting an answer.
 This includes what the correct answer is, an explanation about why that answer is correct, and references for further review.

-In addition, after you complete five quarters of the LKA, you will receive summative reports of your performance relative to the passing threshold.
+In addition, early in your second year of participating in the LKA, you will begin receiving quarterly reports of your performance relative to the passing threshold.
 These reports also include details about areas in which you are scoring well and areas on which you may want to focus before the next set of questions.

 How is the LKA scored?
 What happens at the end of the cycle?